UNPLANNED RABBIT LITTERS – how to cope

 Female rabbits taken in as strays or from unknown backgrounds can be at risk of pregnancy, so it is wise to get such rabbits checked by the vet and neutered as soon as possible if the vet advises this is safe for the individual concerned.
 A female who is heavily pregnant on arrival needs to be housed somewhere suitable where she can give birth and rear her babies safely and securely.

-Another common reason for accidental litters is owners not realising how quickly rabbits can start to breed, and this is not helped by some vets still refusing to neuter either sex until over six months.
-By this time, they could already have had two litters as the male is more than capable of mating with the female immediately after she has given birth, resulting in another litter 31 days later.
-This is how an unplanned rabbit situation can get out of hand so quickly.
+Another common reason for accidental litters is owners not realising how quickly rabbits can start to breed, and this can be compounded by a reluctance by some veterinary practices not to neuter until over the age of 6 months.
+By this time, they could already have had two litters as the male is more than capable of mating with the female immediately after she has given birth, resulting in another litter 28-31 days later.
+This is why an unplanned rabbit litter situation can get out of hand so quickly.

 Neutering